Mel Gussow: Biography

 Gussow was born in New York City and grew up in Rockville Centre, Long Island.
-He attended South Side High School. and Middlebury College, where he served as editor of The Campus, and graduated in 1955 with a BA in American literature.
+He attended South Side High School, and Middlebury College, where he served as editor of The Campus, and graduated in 1955 with a BA degree in American literature.
 He earned an MA from the Columbia University Graduate School of Journalism in 1956.

 Gussow was a writer for the Army newspaper in Heidelberg, Germany, where he was stationed for two years.
 He was hired by Newsweek, where he became a movie and theater critic.
 His first Broadway play review was of Who's Afraid of Virginia Woolf? in 1962.
 This review began a lifelong relationship with the play's author, Edward Albee, that included Gussow's 1999 biography of the playwright entitled Edward Albee: A Singular Journey.

 Gussow joined the New York Times in 1969 and over his 35-year career wrote more than 4,000 of the newspaper's reviews and articles.
 He authored eight books, including a series of four which were considered "conversations" with playwrights Arthur Miller, Samuel Beckett, Harold Pinter, and Tom Stoppard.
 Times arts reporter Jesse McKinley notes that Gussow's interview collections became "staples of college drama curriculums and the libraries of gossip-loving theater fans".